 The last sentence, spoken casually, regretted as soon as said, unable to be retracted or redacted.
 I got up and directed the conversation to furniture shopping while redressing then suggested a company name on the apartment entry door for additional ruse cover.
 It was all to diminish the tongue slip.

 Redressed, I picked up my purse and turned my cheek for a quick parting peck kiss.
 Instead, he turned me toward him.

 "Do you really love me?"

 I broke free, hurried out the door and down the stairs without reply.
 In the bakery, I bought a dozen croissants by simply pointing, afraid my voice would crack.
-Safely back at the office mulling over my mistaken, “I love it like I do you”, I set the croissants on the lunchroom table.
+Safely back at the office, mulling over my mistaken, “I love it like I do you,” I set the croissants on the lunchroom table.
 The employees quickly gathered to gobble them up but I salvaged one for hubby then went to the restroom to double-check my appearance.